telefax/privateimagecollectionsorter/README.md

 Two commands to manage the a digital private photo collection based on Exif dates.

-I'm running this on a CentOS 8 which has my nas mounted over NFS.
+I'm running this on a CentOS 8 which has my NAS mounted over NFS.

 ## Install tools needed
 ```yum install perl-Image-ExifTool.noarch fdupes```